wp-plugins/slideshow-jquery-image-gallery/readme.txt

  - Create as many slideshows with as many slides as you like
  - Image slides
  - Text slides
- - Video slides (Coming in version 2.1.0)
+ - Video slides
- - Place it anywhere on your website.
+ - Place it anywhere on your website
+ - Run multiple slideshows on the same page
+ - Change animations and handling
- - Customize it to taste.
+ - Customize to taste
- - Shows that visitor who's boss.
+ - Shows that visitor who's boss

 = Languages =